josephdburdick/j0e.me/src/api/recommendations.md

     title: Engineering Manager + Caregivers ERSG Engagement Co-Chair at Unqork
     shortTitle: Engineering Manager
     date: 2024-06-03
-    relationship: Eric was senior to Joe but didn't manage Joe directly
+    relationship: Was senior to Joe but didn't manage Joe directly
     body: >
       Joe epitomizes the qualities of what like to call a responsible engineer.
 It's one thing to be good at writing code (which Joe is) and it's another to go the extra mile.